-How does a chapter 13 bankruptcy plan work?
+How chapter 13 bankruptcy works

-If your income is below your state’s median income, your plan will run three years.
-In cases where the debtor’s income is higher than the state median income, the plan period will run five years.
 You will be allowed to keep the funds you require from your income to pay your reasonable living expenses.
 The remainder of your income, which is your disposable income, will go toward paying off your debts.

-But some debtors might see a drastic change in their circumstances that makes it difficult for them to make their plan payments.
+Some debtors might see a drastic change in their circumstances that makes it difficult for them to make their plan payments.
 For instance, you might lose your job or your income could go down to the extent that you can’t keep up with your chapter 13 plan commitment.

 In such cases, you could apply for a chapter 13 hardship discharge.
 You will not get all your debts discharged this way.
 Before discharging your case, unsecured creditors who have made a claim should have received at least as much as they would have under a chapter 7 bankruptcy case.

-Leaving chapter 13 protection enables debt collection efforts
+It enables debt collection efforts

-And in case anyone has co-signed a loan with you, a creditor may also not pursue collection efforts with them (unless the bankruptcy court rules to the contrary).
+If anyone has co-signed a loan with you, a creditor may also not pursue collection efforts with them (unless the bankruptcy court rules to the contrary).
 Filing for a chapter 13 case also stops foreclosure efforts on your home.

 Given that you will be losing all these protections by leaving chapter 13 protection due to a hardship, it may be in your best interests to only do so as an absolute last resort.